Guide to the Songs and Instruments Featured on The Beatles' 'Rubber Soul' Album

 They had help from several new instruments that had found their way into The Beatles' camp.
-These included Harrison's new 1965 Rickenbacker 360-12 with updated, rounded-edge cutaways, which he had acquired during a tour stop in Minneapolis and used on "If I Needed Someone," and Harrison and Lennon's matching Sonic Blue 1961 Fender Stratocasters with rosewood fretboards.
-These two Strats marked The Beatles' entry into the world of Fender.
+These included Harrison's new 1965 Rickenbacker 360-12 with updated, rounded-edge cutaways, which he had acquired during a tour stop in Minneapolis and used on "If I Needed Someone," and George Harrison and Lennon's matching Sonic Blue 1961 Fender Stratocasters with rosewood fretboards.
+These two Strats marked the Beatles' entry into the world of Fender.

 "I decided I'd get a Strat, and John decided he'd get one too," Harrison said.
 "So we sent out our roadie, Mal Evans … and he came back with two of them, pale blue ones.
 Straight away we used them on the album we were making at the time, Rubber Soul."
 Although the Strats can be heard throughout the album, they are most noticeable on "Nowhere Man."
 The serial number on Harrison's Strat is 83840, which dates it to late 1961.